1. PERSONAL FINANCE

 • Equipment such as laptops, printers, or software

-Two types of 529 plans
+Two Types of 529 Plans

 There are two types of 529 plans, including prepaid tuition plans and education savings plans.
 There are advantages, drawbacks, and requirements for each, so you’ll want to make sure you understand the differences.

-Prepaid tuition plans – This type of 529 plan allows the account owner to purchase credits or units at participating universities or colleges in advance.
-The advantage is that you will lock in today’s tuition rates even though the beneficiary won’t attend college until years later.
+The advantage is that you lock in today’s tuition rates, even though the beneficiary won’t attend college until many years later.
 One drawback is you can’t use the plan to pay for future room and board.
-Another limitation: If your beneficiary doesn’t attend a participating college or university, then the prepaid tuition plan may only pay a small return on your original investment.

 Not all states offer a tax benefit for in-state contributors, but if you live in a state that doesn’t offer a tax deduction, you can still open a 529 plan with an investment company of your choice.
 If your state offers a tax benefit, it’s probably worth signing up for your state’s plan.
 Here is a comprehensive list: